JanaLasser/twitter_sampled_stream_v2/README.md

 ## Setup [documentation is work in progress]
 ### Server settings
 The various scripts will look for a file named `server_settings.txt` in the `/code` directory of this repository.
-This file collects all information relevant to run the scripts at the given server and should contain the following line-separated information (below I give examples, you need to replace them with the correct values for your server):
+This file collects all information relevant to run the scripts at the given server and should contain the following line-separated information.
+See also the [example settings](https://github.com/JanaLasser/twitter_sampled_stream_v2/blob/main/code/server_settings.txt) uploaded in this repo.

-library_dst=/home/jana/anaconda3/lib/python3.8/site-packages
-API_key_dst=/home/jana/Projects/utilities/twitter_API_keys
-OSF_key_dst=/home/jana/Projects/utilities/OSF
-data_storage_dst=/home/jana/Projects/CSS_sampled_stream/tmp
-data_vault_dst=/home/jana/Projects/CSS_sampled_stream/data
-username=jana
-groupname=jana

-* `library_dst` is the path to the packages installed for your local python executable.
+* `library_dst`: path to the packages installed for your local python executable.
-* `API_key_dst` is the path to a directory that contains the access information for your academic twitter API access.
+* `API_key_dst`: path to a directory that contains the access information for your academic twitter API access.
+* `API_key_filename`: name of the file in which the API key is stored
+* `email_credentials_dst`: path to a directory that contains the credentials for your email server (not necessary for setup without notification)
+* `email_credentials_filename`: name of the file in which the email server credentials are stored (not necessary for setup without notification)
+* `data_storage_dst`: path to the folder in which the data from the twitter API is (temporarily) stored
+* `username`: ownership of files will be changed from root to the provided username
+* `groupname`: ownership of files will be changed from root to the provided groupname
+* `OSF_key_dst`: path to a directory that contains the access information for OSF (not necessary for setup without OSF upload, only necessary on server 1)
+* `OSF_key_filename`: name of the file in which the OSF access credentials are stored (not necessary for setup without OSF upload, only necessary on server 1)
+* `data_vault_dst`: path to the folder in which the post-processed data will be stored (only necessary on server 1)

 ### Connection to the sampled stream
 Connection to the sampled stream endpoing from the Twitter API is handled in the script `get_sampled_stream.py`.